Broad-leaved Peavine

 Leaves: Are blue-green and oval-shaped.
 Leaves grow in pairs with branched tendrils between leaves.
 Each leaf is smooth and about 7 cm long and 2.5 cm across.

-Roots: Broad-leaved Peavine has deeply-rooted rhizomes.
+Roots: Broad-leaved peavine has deeply-rooted rhizomes.

 Fruits and Seeds: Seeds are found within pea-like pods, which are 7 – 9 cm long.
 Each seed pod contains 10-25 seeds.
 These pods are first green and then turn black or dark grey as they mature and dry.
 Seeds are small, hard, and round.